General Education Requirements

 Goals

 • Students will demonstrate the ability to write and speak effectively, reason quantitatively, and think critically so they are prepared to perform appropriately in their professions upon graduation.
-These skills will be applied in the major and culminate in the successful completion of a senior capstone project.

 • Students will demonstrate understanding of the basic facts, principles, theories, and methods of science.
 Students will demonstrate the interdependence of science and technology and the influence of science and technology on society.